CBT: Change your thoughts, change your life!

 - A therapist who is compassionate and skilled and can engage with the client

-- A therapy that has evidence-based research to support its effectiveness.
+- A therapy, such as CBT, that has evidence-based research to support its effectiveness.

 – Hindu Prince Gautama Siddhartha